 Exercise your right to visit Exercise vs. Alcohol for Heart Health (Which is Better?)

-XVI.
+XIV.
 Hardening of the Arteries (Atherosclerosis)

 Find more at Alcohol Drinking and Atherosclerosis among HIV+ Persons.

-XVII.
+XV.
 Heart Attack (Myocardial Infarctiion)

 Light and moderate drinking reduced heart attacks.
-A one drink increment in daily consumption reduced risk by 28%.
+A one drink increment in daily drinking reduced risk by 28%.
 This was after adjusting for major heart disease risk factors.
 As other studies report, requency was more important than quantity of drinking in reducing the risk of heart attack.

-XVIII.
+XVI.
 Heart Attacks and Strokes

 More about the research is at Effects of Alcohol on Risk of Strokes and Heart Attacks.

-XIX.
+XVII.
 Heart Attack Survival

 Research studies show that drinking alcohol improves heart attack survival.
 This is true of drinking both before and after a heart attack.

-XX.
+XVIII.
 Heart Failure

-XXI.
+XIX.
 Heart Failure Risk among Men

-Researchers studied 33,760 men age 45 to 79 at the beginning of the study.
+Researchers studied 33,760 men age 45 to 79.
 They then followed them for 14 years.

 The researchers found that having seven to 14 drinks weekly gave the greatest protection.
 It led to a 19% lower heart failure risk.
 That’s compared to abstainers.